Nader Shah: Personality

 The strong character of Nader Shah is indicated by the fact that having achieved much fame and glory, he did not allow his pleasers to find great ancestors in the darkness of his origin.
 He never boasted of a proud genealogy; on the contrary, he often spoke of his simple origin.
 Even his chronicler was forced to limit himself by saying that diamond was valued not by the rock where it had been found, but by its splendor.
 There is a story that says, having demanded the daughter of his defeated enemy Muhammad Shah, the Emperor of Delhi, to marry his son Nasrullah, he received the answer that a royal lineage up to the 7th generation was required for marriage with a princess from the House of Timur.

 "Tell him," Nader replied, "that Nasrullah is the son of Nader Shah, the son and grandson of the sword, and so on, not until the 7th, but until the 70th generation."

-Nader had the greatest contempt for the weak, depraved Mahmud Shah, who, according to the local chronicler of that era, "was always with his mistress in his arms and a glass in his hand," and was the lowest libertine and simply a puppet ruler.
+Nader had the greatest contempt for the weak, depraved Muhammad Shah, who, according to the local chronicler of that era, "was always with his mistress in his arms and a glass in his hand," and was the lowest libertine and simply a puppet ruler.
 Nader Shah once had a conversation with a holy man about paradise.
 After what that man described miracles and pleasures of the heaven, the shah asked:

 "Are there such things as war and victory over the enemy in paradise?"
 When the man answered negatively, Nader replied: "How can there be any pleasure then?"

 French orientalist Louis Bazin describes the personality of Nader Shah as follows:

 Despite his obscure background, he looked born for the throne.
 Nature endowed him with all the great qualities that make heroes ...
 His dyed beard made a sharp contrast with his completely gray hair; his natural physique was strong, tall, and his waist was proportional to his growth; his expression was gloomy, with an oblong face, an aquiline nose and a beautiful mouth, but with his lower lip protruding forward.
 He had small penetrating eyes with a sharp and piercing gaze; his voice was rude and loud, although he knew how to soften it on occasion, as required by personal interest...

 He did not have a permanent home – his military camp was his court; his palace was his tent, and his closest confidants were his bravest soldiers ...
 Undaunted in battle, he brought courage, and was always in the thick of danger among his brave men, as long as the battle lasted ...
 He did not neglect any of the measures dictated by foresight ...
 Nevertheless, the repulsive greed and unprecedented cruelties that wore his subjects, ultimately led to his fall, and the extremes and horrors that were caused by him, made Persia cry.
 He was adored, feared and cursed at the same time.